c3333/cpp-docs.de-de/docs/standard-library/random.md

 ### <a name="operators"></a>Operatoren

-In diesem Abschnitt werden \<die Operatoren aufgeführt, die im>-Header angegeben sind.
+In diesem Abschnitt werden die Operation im \<random>-Header aufgelistet.

 |||
 |-|-|